gschmutz/stream-processing-workshop/05-working-with-kafka-connect-and-cdc/README.md

 #### Create the necessary topics

-Let's create a topic for the change records of the two tables 'person` and `address`:
+Let's create a topic for the change records of the two tables `person` and `address`:

 ```bash
 docker exec -ti kafka-1 kafka-topics --bootstrap-server kafka-1:19092 --create --topic priv.person.cdc.v1 --partitions 8 --replication-factor 3